vyuldashev/flysystem-curlftp/README.md

   'utf8' => true,
   'ssl' => true,
   'timeout' => 90,		// connect timeout
-  'sslVerifyPeer' => false, // this defaults to true, using false is insecure 'sslVerifyHost' => false, // this defaults to true, using false is insecure
+  'sslVerifyPeer' => 0, // using 0 is insecure, use it only if you know what you're doing 'sslVerifyHost' => 0, // using 0 is insecure, use it only if you know what you're doing

   /** proxy settings */
   'proxyHost' => 'proxy-server.example.com',